aevyrie/bevy_mod_picking/README.md

 ```

 Alternatively, you can create a query to iterate over all `PickableMesh`s and get the entity's pick coordinates with `get_pick_coord_ndc()`.

+#### Selection State

+If you're using the `SelectablePickMesh` component for selection, you can access the selection state by querying all selectable entities and accessing the `.selected()` function.

 ### Plugin Parameters